IGassmann/personal-website/src/content/about.md

 ## Introduction

-I'm a Product Engineer working at startups.
+Product Engineer with 9 years of experience.
+I started a career in software engineering at 16.
+I worked at a Swiss college for 4 years, building products from ideation to launch.

-I started working 8 years ago at 16 after moving out from my parents’ house in Brazil to pursue a career in software engineering in Switzerland.
-While working there, I’ve built web and mobile applications, and designed network and server infrastructures.
+Later on, I co-founded a US startup that went on to raise $1M.
+I architected and built a scalable video platform API with paid subscriptions and hired our first employee.

-Five years later, I graduated from an entrepreneurship bootcamp and jumped from being an intern at a [US startup](https://lbry.com/) to being a founder of [one](https://www.crunchbase.com/organization/odeon).
-We raised about 1M dollars and shipped a consumer product for video creators.
+For the past 5 years, I’ve been building and shipping products at startups.

 I believe startups are the best place to be for building a product that customers love so much that they are the ones promoting it the most.